SEO Add-On for Google Sheets

-SEO Add-on for Google Sheets™ by WordLift is the extension that allows you to perform semantic keyword research and create a JSON-LD to help Google understand what your content is about.
+SEO Add-on for Google Sheets™ by WordLift is the extension that allows you to perform semantic keyword research and entity analysis, and create a JSON-LD to help Google understand what your content is about.

 In this video you will learn what is SEO Add-On for Google Sheets and how it can help you to improve your SEO strategy.

 To install the SEO Add-on, open the Google Marketplace by clicking on the following link:https://workspace.google.com/marketplace/app/wordlift/785668802292

 Then click on the Install button, then the Continue button, and then click on Allow when requested.

 Once the SEO Add-on is installed, you can create a new Google Sheets™ document by clicking on this link, sheets.new.